-- 5. Due Process Hearing If parents request a due process hearing, the hearing will be scheduled within the initial 10 days of suspension.
+5. Due Process Hearing If parents request a due process hearing, the hearing will be scheduled within the initial 10 days of suspension.
 If parents/guardians miss the deadline or request a later hearing date or their scheduling conflicts cause the hearing to take place after the initial 10-day suspension, then the learning community superintendent shall impose the long-term suspension before the hearing occurs.
 Notice: Written notice will be sent to parents/guardians advising them of the date, time and location of the hearing.
 The notice will describe the hearing process and advise parents/guardians of the student's rights under law.
-Details - The notice will describe the hearing process and advise parents/guardians of the student's rights under law.
 Details of the notice are provided in Policy S-SUSP.
 The notice will be sent by email, US mail, hand delivery or other reliable means.
 For children in foster care, notice must also be sent to the foster parents and the Youth and Family Services (DSS) guardian.
 If neither the student nor parent appears at the scheduled hearing, they will have waived the right to the hearing and the superintendent will proceed with imposing the disciplinary consequences.